CaraMcAvinchey/the-puzzle-exchange/README.md

 <img width="778" alt="image" src="https://user-images.githubusercontent.com/97494262/160029308-5cd8d97e-c138-4e09-8dca-eec0d11874cb.png">

 ### Hero Image
-- The landing page includes hero image with text overlay to welcome first time and returning users to the page.
+- The landing page includes the hero image with text overlay to welcome first time and returning users to the page.
 - This section introduces the user to The Puzzle Exchange with an eye catching animation to grab their attention.

 <img width="1428" alt="image" src="https://user-images.githubusercontent.com/97494262/159836450-7f7ff135-e7ef-4946-b689-25f6a75a4dc4.png">